Draw A Rectangle - Demo 02

 NDC space

 The following is a graph, specifically a Cayley Graph, of the two spaces shown so far.
-The nodes represent a coordinate system (i.e. origin and axes), and the directed edge represents a function that converts coordinates from one coordinate system to another.
+The nodes represent a coordinate system (i.e. origin and axes), and the directed edge represents an invertible function that converts coordinates from one coordinate system to another.
 If this isn’t clear to the reader, look above at the 3 pictures of the 2 quadrilaterals.
-They look the same, but if you label each vertex on all three graphs, and look at the axes to find their plotted values, you will find that they differ.
+They look the same, but if you label each vector on all three graphs, and look at the axes to find their plotted values, you will find that they differ.
 Changing between coordinate systems means to take vertices from one coordinate system and changing them to another, like converting from Celsius to Fahrenheit, meters to feet, etc.

 Demo 02